 I’m no Olympian, but went to the 2010 Winter Olympics in Vancouver for The Washington Times and served as sports editor for The Washington Times Communities and RunningTrax.com.

 I’ve received mentions by The New York Times, Fox Sports, Runner’s World, Canadian Running, The Baltimore Sun, PBS, Bleacher Report and many other outlets.
 In 2011, I moderated a Social Media Week panel called, “The Social Runner,” and a JackRabbit NYC Running Show panel appropriately called “NYC Running Scene.”

 When I’m not pounding the pavement as a reporter, I’m usually pounding the pavement as a runner.
 I’ve completed seven marathons, four triathlons, train with the New York Harriers and am a member of New York Road Runners.
 As a former competitive swimmer, I’ve gotten into triathlons more recently and am learning to make peace with cycling.
 Riding a bike isn’t “like riding a bike” for me.

-Before becoming a journalist, Karla worked as an actor, model and singer in New York City.
-She continues to moonlight as lead singer of The Fades, an ’80s cover band.
-She was also tapped by New York Road Runners to sing at the 2010 ING New York City Marathon, in addition to other races like the Fifth Avenue Mile and NY Mini 10K.
-She is also an avid traveler whose favorite destinations include Argentina, Australia, Germany, India, Italy, Nepal, Tonga and Uruguay.
-She’s proud, and a little shocked, to say she has climbed Mt.
-Kilimanjaro in Tanzania and Mt.
-Oliver in New Zealand.
+Before becoming a journalist, I worked as an actor, model and singer in New York City.
+I still moonlight as lead singer of The Fades, an ’80s cover band.
+I’ve been able to merge singing and running at road races around New York City.
+New York Road Runners asked me to sing at the 2010 ING New York City Marathon, in addition to other races like the Fifth Avenue Mile and NY Mini 10K.

-For more about Karla, and links to some of her work, visit KarlaBruning.com.
+For links to some of my work, visit KarlaBruning.com.